Fairfield Circuitry 20% More Slew Limiting Distortion Pedal

 Spread the love

-Fairfield Guitar Pedals are fresh in, this is a New one & the Just Pedals team think it is a very nice one too.
-Good news !
-This can be delivered straight to your door, quickly and securely, anywhere in the UK & Europe.
-For more info on this New Guitar Pedals, please read on for full details, demos, videos, reviews and order online.
+The Fairfield Circuitry Guitar Pedals are fresh in for Jan.
+The Just Pedals Chef is dishing up hot gear all over the UK, served straight to your door, quickly and securely, For more info on tasty Fairfield Circuitry New Guitar Pedals, please read on for full details, ingredients, reviews and where to order in the UK.

 Explorations around a schematic found among old papers of mysterious origin, suspiciously similar to a datasheet sq/tri oscillator.
 All that was needed was to connect the dots.